-A major outcome of transformation is that your organization becomes open to the possibility of integrating and adopting new technologies.
+A major outcome of transformation is that your organization becomes open to the possibility of integrating and adopting new technologies and business processes.
 This can help you meet business goals in industries that are constantly evolving.

-Successful adoption of cloud computing, middleware, agile integration, cloud-native development, and management and automation solutions all become possible when embracing the cultural changes needed to support a more digital and interconnected business.
+Successful adoption of open hybrid cloud technologies, cloud-native development models, and management and automation solutions all become possible when embracing the cultural changes needed to support a more digital and interconnected business.

 Red Hat has been operating as an open organization since we were founded in 1993.
 We’ ve helped countless companies change the way they work, beginning with their longstanding internal processes and tools.
 From a foundation of open source software, we’ve helped organizations realize that better ideas and technology come from the open.

 Modern IT ecosystems span across public and private clouds, bare-metal servers, and virtualized infrastructure.
 In addition to a hybrid infrastructure, your enterprise has platforms, apps, and tools from multiple vendors.
 Proprietary tools don’t talk to each other, and apps cross slowly when weighed down by data.
 You need advancements in infrastructure, management, and development to bring your hybrid cloud infrastructure together.